Setting the standards leads to safety

 The definition of standards for documentation, handling and training, as well as their promotion and use, contributed to achieve a very high degree of safety in the transportation of dangerous goods by air.

 Dangerous Goods Regulations

 IATA works closely with local governments and ICAO in the development of regulations.
 This way, we ensure that the rules and guidelines on dangerous goods transportation are effective and efficient.

 The IATA Dangerous Goods Regulations (DGR) manual is the global reference for shipping dangerous goods by air and the only standard recognized by airlines.

-The purpose of providing this information is so that all parties involved in dangerous goods training, including persons who are required to undertake dangerous goods training, can consider and comment on the proposed changes to implement competency-based training.
-IATA extends ICAO’s invitation to States and all parties involved in the training of dangerous goods to provide comments and feedback of the content and impact of this proposed provisions by 31st of March 2017.
+Appendix H (pdf).
+This would allow all parties involved in dangerous goods training, including those who have to undertake training, to comment on the proposed changes.
+IATA extends ICAO’s invitation to States and all concerned to provide feedback on this proposed provisions by 31 March 2017.

 Dangerous Goods Community